 Depending on where you live, the City of Columbus draws surface water from either the Griggs, O'Shaughnessy, or Hoover Reservoirs, with supplementary groundwater from nearby wells.
 To find a map of your service area, click here.

 High Levels Of Chromium 6 In Columbus' Drinking Water

 Chromium 6 is an extremely toxic metal that is not currently regulated by the EPA.
-In recent years, Columbus tap water has averaged 210 parts per trillion for Chromium 6.
-For the sake of perspective, these levels are 10.5 times higher than the concentration determined to have negligible impact on cancer risk.
+In recent years, chromium 6 in Columbus tap water has ranged from 150 to 250 parts per trillion.
+To put this into perspective, these levels are upwards of 12 times higher than the concentration determined to have negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Columbus' Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Although these chemicals are not currently regulated very well, the EPA has admitted that they are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.